arangodb/docs/3.9/graphs-smart-graphs.md

 SmartGraphs come with a concept of a `smartGraphAttribute` that is used to inform the database how exactly to shard data.
 When defining this attribute, think of it as a value that is stored in every vertex.
 For instance, in social network datasets, this attribute can be the ID or the region/country of the users.

-The graph will than be automatically sharded in such a way that all vertices with the same value are stored on the same physical machine, all edges connecting vertices with identical `smartAttribute` values are stored on this machine as well.
+The graph will than be automatically sharded in such a way that all vertices with the same value are stored on the same physical machine, all edges connecting vertices with identical `smartGraphAttribute` values are stored on this machine as well.
 Sharding with this attribute means that the relevant data is now co-located on servers, whenever possible.

 ![SmartGraphs data distribution](images/SmartGraphs_distribution.png)